Skip to content

 Who Should Register

 This course is for incoming sixth to eighth graders.
-No experience is required, but this course is best suited for students who are passionate about robotics and engineering and have some experience with LEGO robotics and Python programming.
+You don't need any previous experience to enroll, but this course is best suited to students who have a passion for robotics and engineering and some experience with LEGO robotics and Python programming.

 More Information